The Health Risks of Building Dampness and Mold

-Building dampness has been a topic of research for some time now.
-Many different areas have been explored such as what causes building dampness, the influence of damp conditions on indoor biological contaminants, and how building dampness affects human health.
-Of course, there are preventative and remediation measures that can be taken depending on the conditions or issue.
+Building dampness health risks are a concern for building managers.
+They worry about cause of building dampness, the influence of damp conditions on indoor biological contaminants, and how these things affect the health of building occupants.
+Of course, there are preventative and remediation measures available.
 Let’s take a closer look at building dampness.

 Causes of Indoor Dampness